Introduction

 The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
 The supervisor authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or telephone [0303 123 1113].

-This privacy notice was last updated on 16th May 2018 and is currently being reviewed (April 2023).
+This privacy notice was last updated on 5th June 2024.

-If you have any questions about our Privacy and Data Protection Statement please contact Julie Monk in the first instance at:
+If you have any questions about our Privacy and Data Protection Statement please contact Hospice at Home West Cumbria Chief Executive Officer, Julie Monk, in the first instance at:

 Hospice at Home West Cumbria

-Therapy & Information Centre, 10 Finkle Street, Workington, Cumbria, CA14 2BB
+Therapy and Information Centre, 10 Finkle Street, Workington, Cumbria, CA14 2BB

 Tel: 01900 873173